The 3 best Miele vacuums 2025 – high-performing, durable vacuum cleaners to suit every home

 One of the major advantages of the Cat & Dog model of the Miele Blizzard CX1 is the extra TurboTeQ floorhead.
 All Blizzard CX1 models come with the standard AllTeQ (or EcoTeQ if you're in the UK), but the TurboTeQ is designed specifically for carpets and hair – and it works like a dream on both.

 The performance wasn't quite as seamless on hard floors, notably because the EcoTeQ floorhead isn't wide enough to deal with large amounts of mess.
-I found that, instead of using it to vacuum large pieces or large volumes of flour and sugar, it worked better by removing the floorhead and relying on the strong suction power coming through the intake nozzle.
+Instead of using it to vacuum large pieces or large volumes of flour and sugar, I found it worked better by removing the floorhead and relying on the strong suction power coming through the intake nozzle.
 This always did the trick.

 If you're a pet owner, the Blizzard CX1 Cat & Dog might be what you've been waiting for.
-I tested the canister vacuum in a local pet shelter and it worked incredibly well vacuuming pet hair on every surface I used it on, whether low-pile carpet, thick rug, hard floors, upholstery or entrance matting.
-On hard floors, I saw as hair was being pulled in from inches away from the floorhead.
+I tested the canister vacuum in a local pet shelter, and it worked incredibly well vacuuming pet hair on every surface I used it on, whether low-pile carpet, thick rug, hard floors, upholstery, or entrance mats.
+On hard floors, I saw hair being pulled in from inches away from the floorhead.

 Read more in my full Miele Blizzard CX1 Cat & Dog review.